Ubs91/fullstack-cicd-pipeline/README.md

 ---

-## 🌍 Live Application
+## 🌐 Production Environment

-You can view the deployed application here:
+Access the live application deployment:

-🔗 Live App
+🔗 Production Instance
 [DeploymentChamp](https://cdci-champion.onrender.com)

 ---

-## 🤝 Contributing
+## 🤲 Collaboration Guidelines

-Contributions are welcome!
-Please ensure your code passes all tests before submitting a pull request.
+Community contributions are encouraged!
+Please verify all quality checks pass before submitting pull requests.

-⸻
+---

-## 📜 License
+## 📋 Legal Information

-This project is licensed under the MIT License.
+This codebase operates under the MIT License framework.

 ### MIT License

-Copyright (c) [2025] [Sergio Aguilar]
+Copyright (c) [2025] [Luis Ubidia]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal